-When using HomeRABTM Pre-Cladding/RABTM Board the entire framing around openings must be protected with a flashing tape.
+When using HomeRABTM Pre-Cladding/RABTM Board the entire framing around openings must be sealed with a flashing tape.
 The tape must be finished over the face of the rigid air barrier.
-Ensure to check the compatibility of flashing tapes and sealants with their manufacturers.
-Refer to the HomeRABTM Pre-Cladding and RABTM Board installation manual for further information.
+Refer to HomeRABTM Pre-Cladding and RABTM Board Installation Manual for further information.